TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Numerical examples

 \subsubsection{Dynamics in a structured bath}

 Listing \ref{lst:full_file_example}, shows a complete \texttt{TENSO} input file specifying an HEOM calculation for a spin in interaction with a bath whose spectral density includes a DL and a BO term.
-The file is broken into three sections, (1) importing modules (2) bath correlation function definition and (3) propagation.
+The file is broken into four sections, (1) importing modules (2) bath correlation function definition (3) propagator setup and (4) propagation.
 All HEOM examples in this tutorial will require the same import statements.
 Simulation parameters used in Listing \ref{lst:full_file_example} are given in Table~\ref{tab:1}.

 In \texttt{TENSO} the \lstinline{gen_bcf} helper function builds the BCF.
 It takes the cutoff frequencies, the reorganization energies, widths, and the resonant frequencies as lists that encode the spectral densities' structures.
 To label the two types of SDs, \texttt{TENSO} uses the suffixes \lstinline{_d} and \lstinline{_b} for the DL and Brownian SD, respectively.
 To use the Matsubara decomposition scheme, the argument \lstinline{'Pade'} is replaced with \lstinline{'Matsubara'} in the call to \lstinline{gen_bcf}.
 It is also possible to implement custom BCFS's and their decompositions, as detailed in section \ref{sec:advanced}.